Managing Business Operations

 Through this subject you will learn how to create value for business stakeholders.
 You will learn of research principles and methods to develop ethical and sustainable solutions for problems and issues in contemporary business operations practice.

-This subject includes a Work Integrated Learning (WIL) experience where your knowledge and skills will be applied and assessed in a simulated workplace context and where feedback from industry is integral to your experience.
+This course includes a WIL experience in which your knowledge and skills will be applied and assessed in a real work integrated learning project or simulated workplace context and where feedback from industry and/or community is integral to your experience.

 - Assessment Task 1: (CLOs: 1, 2 and 4) (10%)